-Assault charges can be dropped for a number of different reasons, below are just three of the most common reasons cited for charges being dropped by police or the CPS:
+Assault charges can be dropped for a number of different reasons.
+Three of the most common reasons cited for charges being dropped by police or the CPS are:

-However, if there is sufficient evidence, during trial it is possible that the evidence can be found to be flawed, which will result in the charges being dropped even very late in the day.
+However if there is sufficient evidence available, during trial it is possible that the evidence can be found to be flawed, which may result in the charges being dropped even very late in the day.

 2. Withdrawn witness statements

-As many assault charges are based on witnesses and statements, if a witness withdraws their statements this can impact the value of evidence.
+As many assault charges are based on witnesses and statements.
+If a witness withdraws their statement, this can impact the value of evidence.
 However, the mere withdrawing of support by a complainant or witness is not the same as that witness or complainant saying that they have lied.
-If a witness or complainant admits to lying they are admitting to making a false statement, which in turn can mean that the witness may be arrested and prosecuted for perverting the course of justice, which is in itself a very serious offence.
+If a witness or complainant admits to lying, they are admitting to making a false statement, which in turn can mean that the witness may be arrested and prosecuted for perverting the course of justice – a very serious offence in itself.

-If it is the case of a witness or complainant withdrawing their support, the reasons for this will be carefully looked at by the police, in part to make sure that no undue force or influence has been applied to the person.
+If witness or complainant withdraws their support the reasons for this will be carefully looked at by the police, in part to make sure that no undue force or influence has been applied to the person.

 Also, if a witness or complainant fails to turn up to court, charges can also be dropped, particularly where cases are reliant on victim statements to secure a conviction.

-The CPS and police do not act as lawyers for victims, but it is at their discretion to continue a case or submit summons, which will oblige a victim to attend the Court date.
-It is also important to note that there are serious offences of interfering with complainants or witnesses – for example requesting they withdraw statements – could be seen to indicate a higher level of blame and show a lack of remorse, potentially increasing the potential severity of punishment.
-If there is any suggestion that a witness has been intimidated to withdraw their statement, it is very likely that the person/ people involved would be arrested and face further and more serious charges.
+The CPS and police do not act as lawyers for victims, but it is at their discretion to continue a case or submit summons, which will oblige a victim to attend the court date.
+It is also important to note that there are serious offences of interfering with complainants or witnesses.
+Requesting a witness withdraws a statement for example could be seen to indicate a higher level of blame and show a lack of remorse, potentially increasing the potential severity of punishment.
+If there is any suggestion that a witness has been intimidated to withdraw their statement, it is very likely that the person/ people involved would be arrested and face further, more serious charges.

 3. The decision to take the offence to court is not in victim’s interest